mrpjevans/hello-world-prototype/README.md

 ## Installation

-This repo no longer contains the db and mode_modules required, so there is an installation process to follow.
+This repo no longer contains the db and node_modules required, so there is an installation process to follow.

 After cloning or downloading, cd to the root directory and issue the following